SwingGuy1024/Blog/Bad Uses of Optional.md

 If your member object is Optional, it needs to be initialized:

-    private Optional<Integer> lockoutDuration = Optional.empty();
+    private Optional<Foo> foo = Optional.empty();

 But what does your setter look like?
-It's still possible to set the value to null:
+It's still possible to set the value to null, so do you guard against that?

-    public void setLockoutDuration(Optional<Integer> lockoutDuration) {
+    public void setFoo(Optional<Foo> foo) {
-        this.lockoutDuration = (lockoutDuration == null)?
-Optional.empty() : lockoutDuration; // clumsy!
+        this.foo = (foo == null)?
+Optional.empty() : foo; // clumsy!
     }

-This is clumsy because you now need to worry about two null values, the Object that may be null and the Optional that holds it.
-Two simple changes make the class simpler and more robust.
+Now you're worrying about two null values, the Foo that may be null and the Optional that holds it.
+Setters used to be very simple to write.
+But two simple changes return us to simplicty, and buy us robustness.
 First, don't store an Optional.
 Second, don't take one as a parameter.

-    public class AuthenticationResult {
+    public class Widget {
         // ...
-        private Integer lockoutDuration;                 // No longer wrapped in Optional.
-Might be null
+        private Foo foo;                     // No longer wrapped in Optional, might be null

-        public void setLockoutDuration(Integer lockoutDurationOrNull) {
+        public void setFoo(Foo fooOrNull) {
-            lockoutDuration = lockoutDurationOrNull;     // No need for null checking }
+            foo = fooOrNull;                 // No need for null checking }

-        public Optional<Integer> getLockoutDurationOpt() {
+        public Optional<Foo> getFooOpt() {
-            return Optional.ofNullable(lockoutDuration); // The only place where we use Optional }
+            return Optional.ofNullable(foo); // The only place where we use Optional }
     }